diegovillatoromx/ETL-Pipeline-Spotify/README.md

 Below are the steps required to set up the environment and run this Data Science project on your local machine.
 Make sure you have the following installed:
 - Python 3.x: You can download it from [python.org](https://www.python.org/downloads/).
-- Pip: The Python package manager.
-In most cases, it comes pre-installed with Python.
-If not, you can install it by following [this guide](https://pip.pypa.io/en/stable/installing/).
+- Pip: In most cases you can install [here](https://pip.pypa.io/en/stable/installing/).
 - AWS CLI: you can download it from [AWSCLI.com](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ## Usage

 ### IAM
 First and foremost, we'll underscore the importance of avoiding the use of the root user for enhanced cloud security.
 Simultaneously, we'll initiate the creation of a new user responsible for establishing the entire architecture.
 In addition, we'll craft new roles, including those tailored for Lambda and AWS Glue, each meticulously configured with their requisite permissions.

 <img src='https://github.com/diegovillatoromx/ETL-Pipeline-Spotify/blob/main/iam_user.gif' alt="iam_user">

-We navigate to the file path.
+We navigate to the location where the files we will be using are stored

 `"/DE_Pipeline/IAM/"`